Little Mermaid Statue

 Located just a 10-minute drive from the Little Mermaid statue and surrounding attractions, the Radisson Blu Scandinavia Copenhagen hotel is the perfect place to unwind after a busy day exploring the city, coupling convenience with modern comfort.

 Denmark's most famous statue was commissioned in 1909, after known art collector, Carl Jacobsen, saw a ballet adaptation of the famous fairy tale in Copenhagen's Royal Theatre.
 Sculptor Edvard Eriksen created the bronze statue based on ballerina Ellen Price, unveiling Copenhagen's famous Little Mermaid on 23 August, 1913.

-As a globally recognisable symbol of Denmark, the Little Mermaid Statue has been at the centre of a number of political protests and events since the mid-1960s.
-However, despite this, the statue has been replicated several times across the world, immortalising the fairy-tale of the Little Mermaid for generations to come.
+As a globally recognizable symbol of Denmark, the Little Mermaid Statue has been at the center of a number of political protests and events since the mid-1960s.
+However, despite this, the statue has been replicated several times across the world, immortalizing the fairytale of the Little Mermaid for generations to come.

 Visit the Little Mermaid from the Radisson Blu Scandinavia Hotel

 As one of the biggest hotels in Denmark, visitors to Copenhagen can take in panoramic views of the city and waterfront from the 26-floor Radisson Blu Scandinavia Hotel.
 Home to elegant restaurants and 3 on-site bars, as well as Copenhagen's only casino, guests can enjoy every minute of their stay at the Radisson Blu hotel.